tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 These instructions (unlike the later `FX0A`) don't wait for input, they just check if the key is currently being held down.

-`EX9E` will skip one instruction (increment PC by w) if the key corresponding to the  value in `VX` is pressed.
+`EX9E` will skip one instruction (increment PC by 2) if the key corresponding to the  value in `VX` is pressed.

 `EXA1` skips if the key corresponding to the value in `VX` is _not_ pressed.